sashi/k1ebb42/README.md

  pre-up ip link set can0 txqueuelen 1024
 ```
 3. Save the file with CTRL-o, ENTER, CTRL-x and reboot the pi with sudo reboot
-4. Verify the network via ip -s link show can0 which should reflect that the CAN network is UP.
-If the network is not found, connect your U2C via USB and repeat the command to verify the can0 network is up.
+4. Verify the network via ip -s link show can0 which should reflect that the CAN network is UP

 ## M5P